 Who could England play in the World Cup 2018 knockout rounds?

-Assuming the Three Lions break out of Group G, when will their next matches be?
+The Three Lions have broken out of Group G, but when will their next matches be?
 On what channel?
-And who might they face?
+And who will they face?

-Yes, there a still a few group games to go – and, yes, we really really don’t want to jinx it – but as things stand, England ARE set to enter the knockout stages at the 2018 World Cup.
+Yes, England WILL play in the World Cup 2018 knockout games.
+After a staggering 6-1 victory over Panama in their second game of the tournament, the Three Lions are set to finish first or second in Group G, regardless of how they play against Belgium on Thursday (7pm, ITV).

 - What World Cup matches are on TV today?